Ted Kennedy: 2000s

 Kennedy had an easy time with his re-election to the Senate in 2000, as Republican lawyer and entrepreneur Jack E. Robinson III was sufficiently damaged by his past personal record that Republican state party officials refused to endorse him.
 Kennedy got 73 percent of the general election vote, with Robinson splitting the rest with Libertarian Carla Howell.
 During the long, disputed post-presidential election battle in Florida in 2000, Kennedy supported Vice President Al Gore's legal actions.
-After the bitter contest was over, many Democrats in Congress did not want to work with incoming President George W. Bush.
-Kennedy, however, saw Bush as genuinely interested in a major overhaul of elementary and secondary education, Bush saw Kennedy as a potential major ally in the Senate, and the two partnered together on the legislation.
+After the bitter contest, many Democrats in Congress did not want to work with incoming President George W. Bush.
+Kennedy, however, saw Bush as genuinely interested in a major overhaul of education, Bush saw Kennedy as a potential major ally in the Senate, and the two partnered together on the legislation.
 Kennedy accepted provisions governing mandatory student testing and teacher accountability that other Democrats and the National Education Association did not like, in return for increased funding levels for education.
 The No Child Left Behind Act was passed by Congress in May and June 2001 and signed into law by Bush in January 2002.
 Kennedy soon became disenchanted with the implementation of the act, however, saying for 2003 that it was $9 billion short of the $29 billion authorized.
 Kennedy said, "The tragedy is that these long overdue reforms are finally in place, but the funds are not," and accused Bush of not living up to his personal word on the matter.
 Other Democrats concluded that Kennedy's penchant for cross-party deals had gotten the better of him.
 The White House defended its spending levels given the context of two wars going on.

 Kennedy was in his Senate offices meeting with First Lady Laura Bush when the September 11, 2001, attacks took place.
-Two of the airplanes involved had taken off from Boston, and in the following weeks, Kennedy telephoned each of the 177 Massachusetts families who had lost members in the attacks.
+Two of the airplanes involved had taken off from Boston, and Kennedy telephoned each of the 177 Massachusetts families who had lost members in the attacks.
 He pushed through legislation that provided healthcare and grief counseling benefits for the families, and recommended the appointment of his former chief of staff Kenneth Feinberg as Special Master of the government's September 11th Victim Compensation Fund.
 Kennedy maintained an ongoing bond with the Massachusetts 9/11 families in subsequent years.

-In reaction to the attacks, Kennedy was a supporter of the American-led 2001 overthrow of the Taliban government in Afghanistan.
+Kennedy was a supporter of the American-led 2001 overthrow of the Taliban government in Afghanistan.
 However, Kennedy strongly opposed the Iraq War from the start, and was one of 23 senators voting against the Iraq War Resolution in October 2002.
 As the Iraqi insurgency grew in subsequent years, Kennedy pronounced that the conflict was "Bush's Vietnam."
 In response to losses of Massachusetts service personnel to roadside bombs, Kennedy became vocal on the issue of Humvee vulnerability, and co-sponsored enacted 2005 legislation that sped up production and Army procurement of up-armored Humvees.